RowQluZz/odin-recipes/README.md

 5. started making the list in the index file
 6. created two unordered lists and linked them to each recipe
 7. added target_blank and rel noopener noreferrer to open in a new tab and to ensure security

+8.created a new directory called recipe-pics for the picrutes im going to use 9.spaghetti page changes
+-added a free image of a spaghetti
+-under the image added the ingredient list(unordered list) -after the ingredients added steps of instructions on how to make the dish(ordered list) added a link saying "check out our other recipes!" linking to the home page 10.removed the target_blank and rel noopener noreferrer for esthetic purposes